blwatkins/blwatkins.github.io/learn-to-code/version-control/git/github/_posts/2025-05-20-create-and-clone-a-github-repository.md

 You can also create a new repository using the `New` button on the left-hand side of your Home page, or using the `New` button at the top of your list of repositories.

 On the repository creation page, select a name for your repository and an optional description.

-Choose if you would like to have a `Public` or `Private` repository, and select the checkbox next to `Add a README file` so that your repository is initialized with a `README.md` file.
-Initializing our repo with a README file makes the cloning process much easier.
+Choose if you would like to have a `Public` or `Private` repository.

+Select the checkbox next to `Add a README file` so that your repository is initialized with a `README.md` file.
+Initializing our repo with a `README` file makes the cloning process much easier.

-You do not need to add a `.gitignore` file, nor do you need to choose a license for your code.
+You do not need to add a `.gitignore` file.
 I rarely choose a `.gitignore` template and prefer to add files to `.gitignore` as needed, but I encourage you to explore and experiment with the different templates that are available.

+You do not need to select a license.
 Choosing a license is a big part of code development for any open source project, but it's not necessary to choose one for our first repository.
-You can learn more about open source software licenses on the [Open Source Initiative website](https://opensource.org/licenses)
+You can learn more about open source software licenses on the [Open Source Initiative website](https://opensource.org/licenses).

 ----